Pravesh9/Hoop_Stars_Clone/README.md

 You can change the min Points Needed to win the game in "ScoreManager" Script

 Changes Can be done via Inspector

+Project has been done using Unity Version - 2019.3.14f1